outbound-ai/softphone-demo/README.md

 # Softphone Demo Application

+A browser-based softphone demo application for real-time voice communication with AI and human agents.

 ## Setup and Run

 ### Prerequisites

 - Node.js (v16 or higher)
 - npm or yarn
+- Vite (will be installed as a dev dependency)

 ### Installation